LucasWaelti/kalibr-wiki/Calibration-targets.md

-Kalibr supports three different calibration targets described below.
-It is the recommended to use the Aprilgrid due to the following benefits:
+Kalibr supports three different calibration targets.
+It is recommended to use the Aprilgrid due to the following benefits:

 * partially visible calibration boards can be used
 * pose of the target is fully resolved (no flips)

-The calibration targets are configured using YAML configuration files which are passed to the calibration tools.
+The targets are configured using YAML configuration files which have to be provided to the calibration tools.
 Please find the configuration templates for the supported targets below.

-Grids can be downloaded on the [Downloads](downloads) page or created using the script below:
+Grids can be downloaded on the [Downloads](downloads) page or created using the following script:
 > kalibr_create_target_pdf --h

 ###A) Aprilgrid